r0kdu5t/mqtt_generic/README.md

 mqtt_generic
 ========================

 Arduino sketch to retrieve current temperature from a Dallas DS18B20 and push to MQTT.
-With thanks and appreciation of work others in the community have done to provide the ground work.
+With thanks and appreciation of others in the community whom have done much to provide the ground work.

 This is essentially a base sketch.
-It does several things,
+It can do several things,

 1) Uses either the DS18B20 sensors unique ID to generate a MAC address or for boards so equiped can retrieve the MAC address from a Microchip 24AA125E48 I2C ROM.
 Starts above network using generated MAC and DHCP, this allows the same piece of code to be copied to multiple boards without massive effort to configure the networking.